 Upon admission, patients and families who receive more than one type of therapy are offered a program orientation to become more familiar with services offered and to receive important information and education regarding their health, diagnosis, and prevention of injuries or other complications.
-A family conference is automatically offered upon completion of the initial evaluation (approximately the 3rd week of program admission).
+A family conference is automatically offered upon completion of the initial evaluation.
 However, family conferences may be scheduled more frequently upon request or as recommended by the rehabilitation team throughout the course of outpatient rehabilitation.
 The multidisciplinary evaluations /assessments are conducted by each of the involved licensed team members.
 The initial evaluation is completed and a formal report indicating the results of the evaluation is filed within 3 clinical visits.
 If the Nurse evaluates the patient, results of that assessment are documented and filed within 24 hours.